The Lymphatic SystemSistema Linfático

 What is the lymphatic system?

-Neck masses in children often involve the lymphatic system, which is part of the immune system and functions to fight disease and infections.
-The lymphatic system goes through many changes throughout a child's growth and development.
-Before birth, a fetus relies on the mother's immune system for protection from infections.
-At birth, a newborn's lymphatic system begins to respond to the frequent exposure to new antigens (organisms and diseases).
-Lymphatic tissue grows steadily until puberty, when growth slows.
+The lymphatic system is a part of the body’s immune system.
+It works to fight disease and infection.
+The lymphatic system goes through many changes throughout a child's growth.
+Before birth, a baby is protected by the mother's immune system.
+At birth, a newborn's lymphatic system begins to respond to the regular exposure to new antigens.
+Antigens are organisms and diseases.
+The lymphatic system grows steadily until puberty, when a child’s growth slows.

 Lymphocytes.
-White blood cells that fight infection and disease.
+These are white blood cells that fight infection and disease.

-Children are constantly fighting off new germs and infections and their lymphatic system quickly responds to these antigens.
-Because of this response, it is quite common for children to have slightly enlarged lymph nodes in certain areas of the body some of the time.
-However, changes in the lymph nodes can also indicate certain conditions or diseases that need special treatment.
-Always consult your child's doctor for questions or concerns about any mass you notice in your child.
+Children are constantly fighting off new germs and infections.
+Their lymphatic system quickly responds to these antigens.
+When this happens, lymph nodes often swell.
+This is known as lymphadenopathy.
+It’s common for children to have slightly enlarged lymph nodes in certain areas of the body some of the time.